-Set during a single day in Johannesburg - the day of Nelson Mandela's death - Melrose's second novel is a hymn to an extraordinary city and its people, an ambitious homage to Virginia Woolf's MRS DALLOWAY, and a devastating personal and political manifesto on love.
+Set during a single day in Johannesburg - the day of Nelson Mandela's death - Melrose's second novel is a hymn to an extraordinary city and its people, an ambitious homage to Virginia Woolf's Mrs Dalloway, and a devastating personal and political manifesto on love.

 6 December 2013.
-Johannesburg.

-Set across the course of a single day, responsive to Virginia Woolf's MRS DALLOWAY, JOHANNESBURG is a profound hymn to an extraordinary city, and a devastating personal and political manifesto on love.
+Set across the course of a single momentous day and narrated by a chorus of voices, Fiona Melrose's second novel is a hymn to an extraordinary city and its people, an ambitious homage to Virginia Woolf's Mrs Dalloway, and a devastating personal and political manifesto on mothers and daughters, justice and love.

 Fiona Melrose was born in Johannesburg but has spent the majority of her adult life in the UK, first in London and then in East Anglia.
 She moved to Suffolk to concentrate on her writing and it is there that Midwinter was conceived.
 Previously Fiona has worked in academia, NGO's, public affairs and as an emerging markets analyst.
 She continues to keep a foot in both continents and is currently spending the majority of her time back in South Africa where she is completing her second novel.